leios/space-junk/src/content/jeb_1.md

 "I haven't written any poetry recently."

-Suddenly, the sun was down, the lamp was on,  and violent ocean swells were rocking the entire island while kelp was violently thrashing against the window.
+Suddenly, the sun was down, the lamp was on, and violent ocean swells were rocking the entire island, causing kelp to violently thrash against the bubble.
 It was, without a doubt, the most dangerous situation I had been in in my life.
 There was no way I could travel safely from the kelp facility back home.
+At that point, I wasn't too worried, just annoyed at myself for staying out so late.

-Then came a series of horrible coincidences.
+Then came a series of horrible coincidences that .

-I soon heard a loud *thunk* against the doors to the Bubble.
+First, I heard a loud *thunk* against the doors to the Bubble.
 I immediately ran up the stairs and pushed against them as much as I could.
 No matter how hard I tried, they wouldn't budge.
 The best I could figure was that the swells had caused some nearby junk to topple over and block my only exit.

-So I cursed a bit while walking back down and collected my thoughts near the lamp light.
+I cursed a bit while walking back down and collected my thoughts near the lamp light.
 Logically, there was no cause for concern.
 Nemo had seen it's fair share of Typhoons.
 This one was no different.
+Nemo would survive.
 The Bubble would survive.
 I would survive.
 I would just be in for a rough night of sleeping, that was all.

 In that moment, I turned notifications back on on my glasses and noticed a barrage of messages, not only from you, but also from Jake and Joanne.
 No one knew where I was, but before I could send a message back to let everyone know I was fine, the power went out.
+The internet was down.
+The lights were off.
+I was alone, in pitch darkness, under the ocean, in the middle of a Typhoon.

 I would like to say I was brave in that moment, but I was not.
 I panicked and curled up into the fetal position in the middle of the room.
+I distinctly remember my brain malfunctioning:

+"My dad is going to be furious when he finds me. *If* he finds me."

+"The Jam Bros are going to have to break up.
+Jake might never make the olympics."

+"What if Joanne is out there right now, looking for me?
+Jake and Dad can swim pretty well and have a reasonable chance of surviving if thrown overboard [^nope], but Joanne's not a Jam Bro.
+She's never even worn jammers..."

+[^nope]: I know and you know that this is not true.
+No matter how good a swimmer you are, you can't compete against a typhoon.
+But my brain clearly wasn't working at that point.

-I also suddenly realized that if the electricity was off, so was the ventilator.
+I suddenly realized that if the electricity was off, so was the ventilator.
 That meant there was a possibility that I could run out of oxygen, so I began doing breathing exercises to get my heart rate down.
-I scrapped that plan the moment I realized I had no way to accurately measure my heart rate.
+I did yoga.
+I didn't even know what yoga was, really, but I tried to do it.
+I stopped doing it when my glasses started notifying me that I was actually raising my heart rate instead.

-My entire life flashed before my eyes, and I began to worry about what my friends and family would think when they found me weeks later, *if* they found me at all.
+My entire life flashed before my eyes, and I began to worry about what my friends and family would think when they found me weeks later, (again) *if* they found me at all.
 To be honest, I don't know if I fully understand what I did next, but I am sure in that moment, it made perfect sense.
 I began to clean the room.